moson-mo/matray/README.md

 ## How to install

-For Arch-based distributions there is an [AUR package](https://aur.archlinux.org/packages/matray/) available.
+~~For Arch-based distributions there is an [AUR package](https://aur.archlinux.org/packages/matray/) available.~~
+The AUR package got removed.
+A package is available in the Manjaro repositories.
+PKGBUILD for the -git version is available [here](https://github.com/moson-mo/matray/raw/master/resources/misc/PKGBUILD)
 </br>

 ## Configuration